matter-labs/zksync-lite-docs/docs/faq/wallets.md

 Ethereum signature, or via [EIP1271](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md) in case of smart contracts.
 Learn more in the [developer guide](../dev/).

-## What if my wallet is not supported or can't sign a message?
+## What if my wallet is not supported or can't sign messages?

 Owners of some Ethereum addresses cannot use zkSync directly for various reasons: